1640s In the settlements in the Dutch colony of New Netherlands are Catholics, English Puritans and Lutherans, as cited by Father Isaac Jogues

 1879: School building is erected on Elizabeth Street

-1881: Concordia Collegiate Institute of the Missouri Synod is begun and housed at Broome Street school building.
+1881: Concordia Collegiate Institute of the Missouri Synod is started by Pastor Seiker at the Broome Street school building.
 St Matthew provides finances to cover most of the expenses of the operation.
-In 1893 the Institute moves to Hawthorne, NY
+In 1893 the Institute moves to Hawthorne, NY.

 1885: St Matthew, being the most conservative of Lutheran churches in the east, leaves the New York Ministerium and joins the Evangelical Lutheran Synod of Missouri, Ohio, and other States, now the Lutheran Church – Missouri Synod (LCMS).